arendst/Tasmota/README.md

 - more width for desktop
 - pointer cursor (in Tasmota since 5.12.0)
 - translated current status (on/off)
+- use hostname in web ui as headline instead of friendlyname1

 - WeMo Emu fixed (in Tasmota since 5.10.xx)

 - Echo 2G Type2 discover fixed (in Tasmota since 5.10.xx)